2013–14 Montana Lady Griz basketball team

-The 2013–14 Montana Lady Griz basketball team represents the University of Montana during the 2013–14 NCAA Division I women's basketball season.
-The Lady Griz, led by thirty-sixth year head coach Robin Selvig, play their home games at Dahlberg Arena and were members of the Big Sky Conference.
-They finish the season 23–11, 14–6 in Big Sky play to finish in third place.
-They advance to the championship game of the 2014 Big Sky Conference women's basketball tournament where they lost to North Dakota.
+The 2013–14 Montana Lady Griz basketball team represented the University of Montana during the 2013–14 NCAA Division I women's basketball season.
+The Lady Griz, led by thirty-sixth year head coach Robin Selvig, played their home games at Dahlberg Arena and were members of the Big Sky Conference.
+They finished the season 23–11, 14–6 in Big Sky play to finish in third place.
+They advanced to the championship game of the 2014 Big Sky Conference women's basketball tournament where they lost to North Dakota.
 They were invited to the Women's National Invitation Tournament where they defeated Washington State in the first round before losing to San Diego in the second round.